-Right before school starts each year, we hold a Children’s Rally.
+For our fall kickoff idea, we hold a Children’s Rally.
 We serve a free spaghetti dinner with all of the fixings and invite neighborhood families, our day-care families, and folks within our church body.
 We have a team of people who love to cook, so they volunteer their time to prepare and serve the meal.
 They make homemade spaghetti, tossed salad with dressing and croutons, garlic bread, and brownies.

 We set up tables at one end of our fellowship hall for our meal and tables at the other end that serve as booths.
 Ministry leaders run the booths, and booths have information on all the programs we offer to minister to children, our partnerships with area elementary schools, upcoming events, parenting classes, and family fun nights.
 At each booth, kids get candy, balloons, and informational handouts.
 Parents can also sign up to receive additional information or to help out in each area of ministry.

 We make sure this is the only event scheduled so we have plenty of room.
 We also open up Sunday school classrooms and ask teachers to be present, so our Children’s Rally is an open house too.

 Because we provide a meal and child care, parents are willing to invest time in this event.
 It’s a huge success, and we plan to do it each year to kick off our ministry season and to promote how we love God’s kids!